protocolbuffers/protobuf/java/README.md

 ```
     compile 'com.google.protobuf:protobuf-java:3.11.0'
 ```
-Again, be sure to check that the version number maches (or is newer than) the version number of protoc that you are using.
+Again, be sure to check that the version number matches (or is newer than) the version number of protoc that you are using.

 ### Use Java Protocol Buffers on Android